mialana/amyliu.dev/src/content/projects/MayaRubiks/index.md

 ## Motivation

-This project originated from a desire to explore Maya’s internal graphics APIs and deepen my understanding of plug-in development within a production-grade 3D environment.
+This project originated from a desire to explore Maya's internal graphics APIs and deepen my understanding of plug-in development within a production-grade 3D environment.
 Maya provides a rich platform for extending procedural workflows through Python, and this project leverages that extensibility.

 By combining algorithmic problem solving with procedural animation, the plug-in serves as a proof of concept for using Maya as a tool for visualizing abstract computational logic.
 It also reflects my broader interest in creating tools that bring clarity to complex systems through real-time, visual representation—an approach increasingly valuable in both technical art and pipeline automation contexts.